VikitaNayak/Individual-Project-First-Version/README.md

 - There is an impact of speed camera violation number on the number of crashes in a particular area
 - The ASE program awarness has increased among the drivers from 2014 to 2019 reducing number of speed violations
 - One of the major causes of crashes is red light violation captured by red light program.
-Red light violation is relatedto the speed violation.
-As the speed camera violation decreases, thereis a decrease in red light violations.
+Red light violation is related to the speed violation.
+As the speed camera violation decreases, there is a decrease in red light violations.

 #### Tableau Public Link